sanjaymenon7/pathfinder/README.md

 These can be a single file (like index.html) or multiple views in one page using "partials".
 In this application we have used index.html to render the view question.html

+Directives − Directives are markers on DOM elements (such as elements, attributes, css, and more).
+These can be used to create custom HTML tags that serve as new, custom widgets.
+AngularJS has built-in directives (ngBind, ngModel...)
+In this project we have used several directives such as ng-show,ng-repeat,ng-click etc.

 Routing − You can add switch between view.
-In this application we have used only one view as all the data is tightly coupled.
+In this application we have used only one view as all the data is tightly coupled as we are not using any backend services.

 Dependency Injection − AngularJS has a built-in dependency injection subsystem that helps the developer by making the application easier to develop, understand, and test.